 Purpose and vision

 “Almedalen Week - the democratic meeting place for everyone.
 A magical place for dialogue, exchange and unexpected meetings that help to develop our society.
 The unique Almedalen spirit is created by openness, accessibility and mutual respect.”

 It started in 1968 when Olof Palme, minister of education at the time, spoke from the back of a lorry at Kruttornet in Visby.
 Gradually it became a tradition for Olof Palme and the Social Democratic Party to make speeches at the central park “Almedalen” and he was the only speaker until 1974.
 In 1991 Almedalsveckan became completely disassociated from the Social Democratic Party and all parliamentary parties have participated in the festival ever since.

 Almedalsveckan is a result of cooperation between the main organisers, the host and other co-organisers.
 The main organisers are the parliamentary political parties, via their local representatives in Gotland.
 The Municipality of Gotland is the formal host running a project office within the Municipality.

 The 8-day festival is located in Visby, on the island Gotland, and takes place in the beginning of July.
 It lasts 8 days because each parliamentary party has one day at their disposal during the week.
 Visby is located 180 km and a boat-trip from Stockholm and has approximately 25.000 inhabitants.

 Size – number of participants and events

-The festival’s own estimate of participants is approximately 40.000 unique visitors and 1900 unique organisers.
-The estimated numbers are based on ferry and airport tickets to the island during the festival.
-In 2017, there were 4062 official events and approximately 2500 unofficial events.
+The festival’s own estimate of participants is approximately 45.000 unique visitors and 2.000 unique organisers.
+The estimated numbers of visitors are based on ferry and airport tickets to the island during the festival.
+In 2018, there were 4.311 official events and approximately 3.000 unofficial events.
 It is only the official events, which are open to everyone, that are presented in the festival programme.